Sun valve

 The AGA lighthouse "Blockhusudden" close to Stockholm, initially set up in 1912.
 When the lighthouse was electrified in 1980 it was determined that the sun valve had been working continuously since 1912 without the need for an overhaul.

-A sun valve (Swedish: solventil, "solar valve") is a flow control valve that automatically shuts off gas flow during daylight.
+A sun valve (Swedish: solventil) is a flow control valve that automatically shuts off gas flow during daylight.
 It earned its inventor Gustaf Dalén the 1912 Nobel Prize in Physics.
-Subsequently other variants of sun valve were developed for different uses.
+Subsequently, other variants of sun valve were developed for different uses.

 Dalén's valve

 The valve was the key component of the Dalén light used in lighthouses from the 1900s through the 1960s, by which time electric lighting was dominant.

 Prominent engineers, such as Thomas Edison, doubted that the device could work.
 The German patent office required a demonstration before approving the patent application.

 Design

 The valve is controlled by four metal rods enclosed in a glass tube.
 The central rod that is blackened is surrounded by the three polished rods.
 As sunlight falls onto all of the rods, the absorbed heat of the sun expands the dark rod, switching a valve to cut the gas supply.
 After sunset, the central rod cools down, contracting to become the same length as the polished rods and opening the gas supply.
 The gas is lit by the small, always-burning pilot light.